hmrc/hmrc.github.io/_posts/development-documentation/2015-01-29-coding-in-the-open-manual.md

 > "Make all new source code open and reusable, and publish it under appropriate licences (or provide a convincing explanation as to why this cannot be done for specific subsets of the source code)"

 At HMRC, we are making all new source code open and reusable at [HMRC on GitHub](https://www.github.com/hmrc) and publishing it under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).
-We are also providing a view of our continuous build system at [HMRC on Travis](https://travis-ci.org/hmrc/), and publishing our artifacts at [HMRC on Bintray](https://www.bintray.com/hmrc)
+We are also publishing our libraries at [HMRC on Bintray](https://www.bintray.com/hmrc)

 Security-critical configuration and/or code may remain within internal HMRC systems, but the vast majority of MDTP digital services are either open-sourced or in the process of being open-sourced.